Picking

 Hard tolerance

-Hard tolerance means that it is not possible to over pick by setting a percentage value.
-The value that can be picked is between the original ordered amount and the original ordered amount plus the set percentage.
+Hard tolerance prevents over-picking beyond a set percentage.
+The pickable amount is between the originally ordered amount and the ordered amount plus the tolerance percentage.

 Example